tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 ## Running Elastic stack for developer

 For development purposes [Docker compose](https://docs.docker.com/compose/) is used to start Elasticsearch, Logstash, Kibana and Filebeat in a container.
 Hence, make sure that latest Docker setup is installed and running before starting the Elastic stack.
-Docker container is responsible to aggregate logs generated in `tmp/csw/logs`.
+The Docker container is responsible for aggregating logs generated in `tmp/csw/logs`.
 Hence, developers writing Scala/Java/Python/C++/C applications need to generate log files under `/tmp/csw/logs`.

 Also, note that csw apps started via `csw-services.sh` will generate log files under `/tmp/csw/logs` and thus, it will be aggregated by the Elastic docker container.